Demosthenes-Eth/public-domain-token/README.md

 ### 6. Constants

-The contract utilizes five constants:
+The contract utilizes four constants:
-- `scalingFactor` = 1e18
-  - Scaling factor used internally for increased accuracy during division.
 - `maxIssuers` = 1000
   - Hard-coded cap on the total number of authorized issuers allowed at any time.
 - `issuerInterval` = 2628000